 There are only two emotions in a plane: boredom and terror. ~Orson Welles

 I couldn’t have said this better by myself.
-Although I love to travel but this flight seams to take like forever.
-A little girl next to me is sleeping and her head is lying on my shoulder, later she will complain about not haven’t been able to sleep.at.all!
+Although I love to travel but this flight seems to take like forever.
+A little girl next to me is sleeping and her head is lying on my shoulder, later she complained about not haven been able to sleep.at.all!
 While her dad will look over and smile at me.
 The next thing she mentioned was her grandma’s soup.
 She must have been very much looking forward to this and repeatedly talked about this soup: “Hope Oma didn’t forget about my soup.”
-“Mama do you think Oma already made the soup?”
-“Yes I think she got her big pot already on her stove.”
+“Mama, do you think Oma already made the soup?”
+“Yes, I think she got her big pot already on her stove.”

 Soup, soup, soup…!
-Her Oma’s soup let me think about my soup, the one I made the day before I left.
+Her Oma’s soup makes me think about my soup, the one I made the day before I left.
 It was more one of these ‘what I found in my fridge soup’ but it came out very delicious.
 Luckily I took some photos just to practice.
-I immediately changed my blog topic and twisted my mind to remember the recipe.

 This is a medium hot soup, I used one chipotle pepper in adobo sauce and later added one or two teaspoons of the sauce for some seasoning.
 If you don’t have them on hand, a chili pepper will be great too.
 Chipotle powder or smoked paprika powder as a seasoning would be great too, you got the idea… You can add beans, chicken or rice for a more filling soup.

-1 big (or 2 small) red bell pepper
+- 1 large (or 2 small) red bell pepper